baus/install-discourse/README.md

 ```bash
 admin@host:~$ sudo -u postgres createuser admin -s -P
 ```
-# Pull and configure the latest version of the Discourse app.
+# Pull and configure the latest version of the Discourse app

 Now we are ready install the actual Discourse application.
 Note this step shows how to pull the latest version of the Discourse application from the main development branch.
 At this point, there a lot of changes occuring